Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 47. **Is it possible to create multiple containers in one pod?**
-YES – but better be one container/Pod because each container should do one task so if you have 2 containers in a pod and you near to incease one container because its service/task have a lot of traffic ... then k8s will create new pod with two conatiners that the second is not doing anything so you are wasting your compute capacity.
+YES – but better be one container/Pod because each container should do one task so if you have 2 containers in a pod and you are near to increase one container because its service/task has a lot of traffic ... then k8s will create a new pod with two containers that the second is not doing anything so you are wasting your compute capacity.

-48. **What’s Sidecar container?**
+48. **What’s a Sidecar container?**
 	- Sidecar containers are containers that run along with the main container in a pod.
 You can define any number of sidecar containers to run alongside the main container
 	- The sidecar containers can also share storage volumes with the main containers, allowing the main containers to access the data in the sidecars.
 	- The primary application can run independently in one container while the sidecar hosts complementary processes and tools